How to Utilise the CGT 6 Year Rule to Reduce Capital Gains Tax

 - The six-year CGT exemption for the main residence is calculated on a daily basis.
 If you reach six years minus one day and cease renting the property, you can continue to own and treat it as your principal residence indefinitely.

-Moreover, there is no strict limit on the number of times you can access this exemption, as illustrated in the following example:
+There is no strict limit on the number of times you can access this exemption, as illustrated in the following example:

 Example: The 6-year capital gains tax exemption in action